 When God brought Israel out of Egypt, he made a covenant with them.
 Along with that covenant came the Ten Commandments.
 The second of these commandments (Ex.
 20:4-6) was a prohibition against making images and then worshiping them.
 These images they were forbidden to make represented the pagan gods worshiped by the peoples around Israel.
 These images were not really gods themselves.
 But they did represent specific gods.

 Now there were two issues with these images.
 The first, and most obvious, was that they promoted the worship of false gods.
-A worship that was forbidden to Israel.
+Worship that was forbidden in Israel.
 Worshiping these gods, and their images, led people away from the worship of the one true God.
 The God who had made himself known to Israel in the Exodus and at Mt.
 Sinai.

 There is a second, and less obvious problem, with creating images.
 I am the image of the creator God.
 He has made me to rule over his creation and care for it.
 But when I in turn create an image and worship it, I turn the whole thing upside down.
 The image of God is now making images of gods, who are really not gods.
 And then worshiping what we have made rather than the one who made us.